Infineon/mtb-example-btsdk-ble-find-me/README.md

 See README.md in the sub-folders for more information.

 ## Software Tools
-The following tool applications are installed on your computer either with ModusToolbox, or by creating an application in the workspace that can use the tool.
+The following tool applications are installed on your computer either with ModusToolbox&#8482;, or by creating an application in the workspace that can use the tool.

-**BT Spy:**<br>
+**BTSpy:**<br>
->   BTSpy is a trace viewer utility that can be used with WICED BT platforms to
+>   BTSpy is a trace viewer utility that can be used with AIROC&#8482; Bluetooth&#174; platforms to
     view protocol and application trace messages from the embedded device.
 The utility is located in the folder below.
 For more information, see readme.txt in the same folder.<br>
-    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox IDE QuickPanel, or by right-clicking a project in the IDE Project Explorer pane and selecting the ModusToolbox context menu.<br>
+    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox&#8482; QuickPanel, or by right-clicking a project in the Project Explorer pane and selecting the ModusToolbox&#8482;
+    context menu.<br>
     It is supported on Windows, Linux and macOS.<br>
     Location:  \<Workspace Dir>\wiced_btsdk\tools\btsdk-utils\BTSpy

-**BT/LE Profile Client Control:**<br>
+**Bluetooth&#174; Classic and LE Profile Client Control:**<br>
 >   This application emulates host MCU applications for LE and BR/EDR profiles.
-    It demonstrates WICED BT APIs.
-The application communicates with embedded apps over the WICED HCI interface.
+    It demonstrates AIROC&#8482; Bluetooth&#174; APIs.
+The application communicates with embedded apps over the "WICED HCI UART" interface.
 The application is located in the folder below.
 For more information, see readme.txt in the same folder.<br>
-    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox IDE QuickPanel, or by right-clicking a project in the IDE Project Explorer pane and selecting the ModusToolbox context menu.<br>
+    This utility can be run directly from the filesystem, or it can be run from the Tools section of the ModusToolbox&#8482; QuickPanel, or by right-clicking a project in the Project Explorer pane and selecting the ModusToolbox&#8482;
+    context menu.<br>
     It is supported on Windows, Linux, and macOS.<br>
     Location:  \<Workspace Dir>\wiced\_btsdk\tools\btsdk-host-apps-bt-ble\client_control